manishjoshidev/travel-management-system/README.md

 ## Project Overview

-**Pikndel** is a comprehensive logistics delivery management system that enables:
+**tms** is a comprehensive logistics delivery management system that enables:

 - User registration and authentication with JWT tokens
 - Order creation and tracking